dan-nagle/h2m/README.txt

 Step 3: Add a proper USE statement to the Fortran program:
 PROGRAM example
-USE, INSTRINSIC :: iso_c_binding  !
+USE, INTRINSIC :: iso_c_binding  !
 Include C_DOUBLE and other interoperable KINDS
-USE module_header
+USE module_header  !
+Include the translated module
 ...

 Step 4: Call the C functions according to their translated Fortran interfaces.
+...CALL C_FUNCTION()...

 Step 5: Compile the Fortran program and link against the C file.
 Any reliable compiler should work, but gfortran is used as an example.
-The module file is compiled seperately here. gfortran -c module_header.f90 gfortran -o example example.f90 c_source.o
+The module file is compiled separately here.
+It should not be necessary to explicitly include the module file in the compilation string. gfortran -c module_header.f90 gfortran -o example example.f90 c_source.o